DC Universe: DC Universe

 In October 2017, DC revealed that they would be discontinuing the Rebirth branding and logo from their titles in December 2017, releasing everything under a single umbrella title as the DC Universe.
-Coinciding with the release of the New Age of Heroes imprint, DiDio explained, "We want to make it clear that this is all the DC Universe...
+Coinciding with the release of The New Age of DC Heroes imprint, Dan DiDio explained, "We want to make it clear that this is all the DC Universe...
 Rebirth pretty much is the DCU now; while we're taking Rebirth off the books, we'll be following the direction that Rebirth established."
-Titles also received new trade dress, with those "that tie in clearly to our larger DC Universe" having a "DCU logo on them" in addition to corner boxes with icons of the characters to help identify the family of titles; titles outside the DCU, such as Injustice: Gods Among Us and DC Bombshells would simply have the DC logo on them.
-DiDio also added that the Young Animal imprint would continue as a separate line of titles.
+Titles also received new trade dress, with those "that tie in clearly to our larger DC Universe" having a "DCU logo on them" in addition to corner boxes with icons of the characters to help identify the family of titles; titles outside the DCU, such as Injustice: Gods Among Us and DC Comics Bombshells would simply have the DC logo on them.
+DiDio added that the Young Animal imprint would continue as a separate line of titles.